 How is the course assessed?

 Written assignments follow each module at certificate level.
-The diploma level is assessed by written assignments and a viva, and the masters level is assessed by a dissertation.
+The diploma level is assessed by written assignments, and the Master's level is assessed by a dissertation.

 What is the realistic time commitment that is needed to complete the assignment?